By Caviar

 What are the next best moves?

-Trade-off: Pause the UI redesign for the restaurant discovery page — delivery quality has higher retention impact.
+Trade-off: Pause the UI refresh for the restaurant discovery feed — stability is the primary retention risk.

 A counter-intuitive read